DeepSportradar/cricket-bowl-release-challenge/README.md

 ## Questions and remarks
 If you have any question or remark regarding the challenge and related materials, please raise a GitHub issue in this repository, or contact us directly on [Discord](https://discord.gg/JvMQgMkpkm).
+You can also drop an email to deep@sportradar.com .